 This course is the Fall Semester portion of the academic year long internship that introduces interns to the middle school, its support services and school community agencies.
 Students must participate in preplanning and the first week of classes.
 They maintain weekly contact (minimum of nine hours) with their assigned school.
 The mentor teachers and interns implement a coteaching model that allows the interns to observe, practice, assess, and reflect best teaching practices.
 Interns focus attention on the diversity of pupils, special needs of learners, and individual learning styles as well as how learning is influenced.
 Admission to the teacher education program is required.

-Pre-requisites: EDUC 3010 with a minimum grade of C, EDUC 3000 with a minimum grade of C, EDUC 3001 with a minimum grade of C, EDUC 3100 with a minimum grade of C, EDUC 3350 with a minimum grade of C. Corequisite: EDUC 4001
+Pre-requisites: EDUC 3010 with a minimum grade of C, EDUC 3000 with a minimum grade of C, EDUC 3001 with a minimum grade of C, EDUC 3350 with a minimum grade of C; Corequisite: EDUC 4001